JuliaPlots/UnicodePlots.jl/README.md

 - `xlim::Vector=[0, 1]`:

-    Plotting range for the x coordinate
+    Plotting range for the x coordinate.

 - `ylim::Vector=[0, 1]`:

-    Plotting range for the y coordinate
+    Plotting range for the y coordinate.

 - `labels::Bool=true`: